 What Is Medicare Supplement Insurance?

-When Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage. was created, it had two parts, A and B. Part A is hospital coverage, while Part B covers medical care.
+When Original Medicare was created, it had two parts, A and B. Part A is hospital coverage, while Part B covers medical care.
 And, from its inception, Original Medicare was only designed to cover about 80% of a beneficiary’s major medical costs.

-At the same time the Medicare system was created, the government created a private insurance system called Medigap, also known as Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage..
+At the same time the Medicare system was created, the government created a private insurance system called Medigap, also known as Medicare Supplement Insurance.
 It allows private insurance companies to sell standardized policies that cover the 20% share of costs that Medicare does not pay.

 Medicare Supplement Insurance plans are standardized.
 In all but three states (Massachusetts, Wisconsin, and Minnesota) there are 10 plans identified by the letters A, B, C, D, F, G, K, l, M, and N. Each policy with the same letter covers the exact same benefits.